2018 Orchestra Musicians

-In the spring of 2012, Nicholas was invited to perform at the Kennedy Center in Washington DC as part of their ongoing Conservatory Project.
-He was a 2011 and 2012 Tanglewood Music Center fellow, a 2010 National Repertory Orchestra fellow, and in 2009 was invited to Quebec to record the complete Beethoven symphonies with l’Orchestra de la Francophonie Canadienne, which is available on the Analekta label.
-He is a graduate of Rice University’s Shepherd School of Music in Houston, where he studied with Houston Symphony principal horn William VerMeulen.
+Nicholas Hartman joined the Toronto Symphony as fourth horn in January 2017, after previously serving in the same role with the National Arts Centre Orchestra.
+He has performed with orchestras and chamber ensembles throughout the United States and Canada, including the Pittsburgh Symphony, the Seattle Symphony, Houston Symphony, the San Antonio Symphony, the Richmond Symphony, the North Carolina Symphony, the Saint Paul Chamber Orchestra, the Houston Grand Opera, the Breckenridge Music Festival, and the Sun Valley Summer Symphony.
+In 2012, Nicholas was invited to perform at the Kennedy Center in Washington DC as part of their ongoing Conservatory Project.
+He was a 2011 and 2012 Tanglewood Music Center fellow, a 2010 National Repertory Orchestra fellow, and in 2009 was invited to Quebec to record the complete Beethoven symphonies with l’Orchestra de la Francophonie Canadienne.
+He is a 2012 graduate of Rice University’s Shepherd School of Music in Houston, where he studied with Houston Symphony principal horn William VerMeulen.

 Mr. Tiscione has traveled across the US to perform with many notable ensembles, including the Chicago Symphony Orchestra, New York Philharmonic, Philadelphia Orchestra, Toronto Symphony, Utah Symphony, Indianapolis Symphony, and IRIS Chamber Orchestra.
 During the summer months he serves as second trumpet with both the Sun Valley Summer Symphony and the Bellingham Music Festival Orchestra.
 In 2015, he began performing as principal trumpet with Festival Mozaic in San Luis Obispo, CA and in the section at the Strings Festival in Steamboat Springs, CO.